d3b-center/fw-captk-whitestripe-normalization/README.md

 # CaPTk WhiteStripe Normalization

 Flywheel gear that implements (https://cbica.github.io/CaPTk/Glioblastoma_WhiteStripe.html) (This algorithm normalizes conventional brain MRI scans [1] by detecting a latent subdistribution of normal tissue and linearly scaling the histogram of images.
-It is to be used on structural modalities only.
+It is to be used on structural modalities.

 ## Dependencies:
 - CaPTk (gear uses the existing Docker container l)